zbynekdrlik/obs-yt-player/phases/Phase-11-Scene-Management.md

 ## Commit
 After successful testing and user approval with logs, commit with message:
-> *"Complete Phase 11: Scene management with stop button, transition support, and UI fixes (v2.3.7)"*
+> *"Complete Phase 11: Scene management with transition support and simplified interface (v2.3.8)"*

 *After verification, proceed to Phase 12.*